Skip to main content

 • Creates new object reference on every component render

-• Works this way in BOTH React 18 AND React 19
+• Still applies to BOTH React 18 AND React 19

 Quick Reference